Time Tracking vs. Productivity Intelligence: What's the Difference?

 The Limits of an Hours-Based View

 The fundamental limitation of time tracking is that it conflates activity with output and output with value.
-Neither of those scenarios reliably tells an accurate story.
+Neither assumption reliably tells an accurate story.

 Performance reviews become unreliable.
 Without context beyond hours and clicks, managers default to subjective impressions or visible effort rather than actual contribution.
 High performers who do deep, quiet work often go unrecognized.
 Employees who are busy but not effective can look better on paper than they are.